 The term does not include the trustee under a deed of trust or any other security instrument that denominates a "trustee."
-In many deed of trust states, the beneficiary signs and records a satisfaction of the deed of trust following full payment of the underlying obligation, and the trustee's signature is unnecessary.
-In some states, however, either law or custom provide that the trustee must sign a satisfaction document.
+In many deed of trust states, the beneficiary executes and records a satisfaction of the deed of trust following full payment of the underlying obligation.
+In these states, the trustee under the deed of trust need not execute the satisfaction document.
+Because the trustee's role under a deed of trust is specific to the foreclosure context, omitting the trustee as a party to a satisfaction document reflects sound policy and practice.
+The involvement of a trustee under a deed of trust serves no useful protective role once the beneficiary has received full payment of the debt secured by the deed of trust.

+In some states, however, either law or custom provide that the trustee executes a satisfaction document.
 In these states, a secured creditor that has received full payment must contact the trustee, direct the trustee to prepare and record a satisfaction document, and monitor to ensure the trustee's compliance.
-Such a process creates additional delay and inefficiency that serves no useful purpose.
-As the involvement of a trustee under a deed of trust serves no useful protective role for the landowner once the beneficiary has received full payment of the debt, omitting the trustee as a party to a satisfaction document reflects sound policy and practice.
+This process creates additional delay and inefficiency that serves no useful purpose.
 As a result, the Act makes clear that a "secured creditor" is the person authorized to prepare and record a satisfaction of a deed of trust, not the trustee.

-- 14. "Secured obligation" covers all obligations the performance of which are reducible to monetary terms and secured by a security interest. - 15.
-"Security instrument."
-This definition is similar to that used in Section 102(19) of the Uniform Nonjudicial Foreclosure Act, and recognizes that the title given to a document by its parties is not dispositive of whether the document is a security instrument.
+14. "Secured obligation" covers all obligations the performance of which are reducible to monetary terms and secured by a security interest.

+15. "Security instrument."
+This definition is identical to that used in Section 102(19) of the Uniform Nonjudicial Foreclosure Act, and recognizes that the title given to a document by its parties is not dispositive of whether the document is a security instrument.
 Instead, the key issue is whether the document creates a security interest.